zandershah/notes/music140.md

 # Textbook Readings I

+## Chart Positions
 - Keep fan mentality at bay because we need to study history and development by looking at all influential / popular songs.
 Charts help to avoid fan mentality and keep us honest.
+- Charts are not the best because of faking but they are the best thing we have.
+- 500k, gold record.
+1m platinum record.

 ## Rise of Radio Networks 1920s
 One could broadcast to larger ranges by using a high power transmitter or by linking regional stations.
 - NBC used AT&T telephone lines to link 69 stations for the first coast-coast in 1928.
 - It was unethical to use records on air.
 The musician unions tried to keep live performaces on radio through bylaws (1940s).
 - Offered soap operas, adventure shows, comedies.
 The Guiding Light (1937), Lone Ranger, Superman (1930s-1940s).
+- Clear-channeled stations can play on a specific frequency.
+    - X-Stations played on those frequencies below the border.
+Reach all the way to Chicago.

 ## Frank Sinatra
 - Bing Crosby was popular big band singer, but before 1945, it was rare for the singers to be stars.